-Although survey effort was not constant for all months of the year, the DHI analysis showed moderate to high confidence in the modelling across the site during the summer season and moderate to high confidence in the Cardigan Bay area during the winter season.
+Although survey effort was not constant for all months of the year, the DHI analysis showed high confidence in the modelling across the majority of the site during the summer season.

-Therefore the West Wales Marine / Gorllewin Cymru Forol site has been identified as an important area for harbour porpoise during the summer and in part of the site (Cardigan Bay) during winter.
-Based on the figure of 5.4% of the Celtic and Irish Seas MU population the site would be graded B on the EC standard data form (B = 22% to 15% of the UK part of the MU population).
+Therefore, the North Anglesey Marine / Gogledd Môn Forol site has been identified as an important area for harbour porpoise during the summer seasons and, based on the figure of 2.4% of the Celtic and Irish Seas MU population, the site would be graded B on the EC standard data form (B = >2% to 15% of the UK part of the MU population).